County of Ventura Human Services Agency assistance programs.

 County of Ventura Human Services Agency and CalWORKs has employment specialists on staff to help with the development of a wide variety of career goals.
 CalWORKS also provides free referrals to quality day care programs so that parents can get to their training or to work.
 Participants are automatically eligible for Medi-Cal and will also general qualify for CalFresh food benefits.

-Additional services, such as food, employment, and medical care
+Additional services, such as free food, employment, and medical care

 VCHSA's Job and Career Centers act as a direct link between the unemployed, job seekers of all ages and local resources that help in seeking and obtaining employment.
 Specialists are available to assist in offering advice and creating employment action plans.
 Information on job training and education is also available from the centers.